-Uninsured motorist coverage pays for your costs if you’re hit by a driver who can’t pay for the damages.
+Uninsured motorist coverage pays for your costs if you’re hit by a driver who doesn’t have insurance.

 It’s not rare to come across an uninsured driver on the road.
 According to the Insurance Research Council, one in seven drivers doesn’t carry insurance.

 Unfortunately, getting into an accident with one of those drivers can cost you.
 To protect yourself, consider buying uninsured motorist coverage.

 What is uninsured motorist coverage?